West End, Vancouver

 davie . denman . robson

 Lower Davie Street and Denman Street converge on the edge of spectacular English Bay and Stanley Park.
-Grab a spot on one of the sunny patios overlooking the bay, relax under Canada’s largest outdoor stretch of palm trees, walk the Seawall, rent a bike, or spend hours exploring the vast array of restaurants and unique retail outlets.
+Grab a spot on one of the sunny patios overlooking the bay and relax under Canada’s largest outdoor stretch of palm trees.
+Stunning sunsets highly recommended.

-As Denman Street meets Lower Robson Street, you will find yourself in yet another fascinating world to explore.
-Delicatessens, bakeries, pizzerias, noodle shops and a wide range of Asian-inspired eateries are just some of the delightful offerings just steps from the front doors of popular area hotels.
+As Denman Street meets Lower Robson Street, you will find yourself in yet another fascinating world to explore, with delicatessens, bakeries, pizzerias, noodle shops and a wide range of Asian-inspired eateries.
+Also a great place to rent a bike to explore the area.

-Large scale world-class annual events in the West End include the Vancouver Pride Parade and Festival, celebrating 39 years in 2017, as well as the spectacular Honda Celebration of Light international fireworks competition.
-The longest running offshore international fireworks competition in the world, now in its 27th year, will feature Japan, the United Kingdom and Canada on separate nights, with the final night, August 5, taking place Pride weekend.
+Large scale world-class annual events in the West End include the Vancouver Pride Parade and Festival, celebrating 40 years in 2018, as well as the Honda Celebration of Light international fireworks competition, which will feature South Africa, Sweden and South Korea on separate nights in 2018.

 To find out more about this intriguing part of Vancouver’s colourful mosaic, be sure to visit the West End Business Improvement Association web site: www.westendbia.com